 If you are experiencing discomfort in your mouth or tooth, don’t let fear keep you from getting it treated.
-Baltimore endodontist Aurelia Vanderburg is a specialist in root canal procedures.
-Her gentle touch and use of advanced technology ensures that your dental treatments are pain-free.
+Our endodontist in Baltimore MD is a specialist in root canal procedures.
+His gentle touch and use of advanced technology ensures that your dental treatments are pain-free.
 Yes, even your root canal.

 Can You Save My Tooth?

 Yes!
 A root canal will save the structure of your tooth, and enable you to eat, speak and smile normally.
-Dr. Vanderburg will determine if a root canal is the right treatment for you after an oral exam of your teeth and gums.
+Dr. Patel will determine if a root canal is the right treatment for you after an oral exam of your teeth and gums.

-If Dr. Vanderburg determines that your tooth damage is too severe, she may recommend other treatment options.
-The best and most effective option to replace a tooth is with a dental implant.
+If Dr. Patel determines that your tooth damage is too severe, he may recommend other treatment options.
+The best and most effective option is to extract the tooth and replace it with a dental implant.
 A dental implant procedure replaces a damaged or missing tooth with a natural-looking permanent restoration.

 Your tooth is made up of several layers.
 The outer protective enamel, a sensitive layer of dentin, and an inner pulp that contains the components referred to as the “nerve”.